oracle/oracle-database-operator/docs/sidb/README.md

       secret/oracle-container-registry-secret created
     ```

-    Now, Easily provision a new database instance on minikube by using following one command.
+    Now, easily provision a new database instance on the cluster by using the following command.

     ```sh
-    $ kubectl create -f singleinstancedatabase_minikube.yaml
+    $ kubectl create -f singleinstancedatabase_create.yaml

       singleinstancedatabase.database.oracle.com/sidb-sample created
     ```